 From our diets to household cleaners to cosmetics, many people are trying to live “cleaner” lifestyles these days.
-We’re paying more attention to ingredient labels in a quest to avoid harmful chemicals.
+We’re paying more attention to ingredients on labels from retailers in a quest to avoid harmful chemicals to improve our hair wellness.
 We’re opting for more natural, sustainable, nontoxic products that are better for our health, our families’ health, and the health of the planet.

 Enter the clean beauty movement.
-Clean beauty products usually exclude sulfates, parabens, phthalates, synthetic fragrances, and dyes, while highlighting natural, plant-based ingredients that are more familiar: coconut oil, aloe vera, lavender, lemon juice, shea butter, rosemary, and more.
+Clean beauty products usually exclude sulfates, parabens, phthalates, synthetic fragrances, and dyes, while highlighting natural, plant-based ingredients that are more familiar and eco-friendly: coconut oil, aloe vera, lavender, lemon juice, shea butter, rosemary, mineral oil, and more.

 But clean beauty, like every consumer trend, offers up plenty of misunderstandings and misinformation.
-Here are 7 clean beauty myths you’ve probably heard - and the lowdown you need to be a smart, safe consumer.
+Here are 7 clean beauty myths you’ve probably heard - and the lowdown you need to be a smart, safe consumer when searching for beauty and skin care products.

 This is an assumption made by many people who dismiss the clean beauty trend.
-They argue that if sulfates, parabens, and other ingredients were really so dangerous, they wouldn’t be allowed in so many widely available and popular products.
+They argue that if sulfates, parabens, and other ingredients were really so dangerous, they wouldn’t be allowed in so many widely available and popular products or approved by the FDA.
 After all, the majority of mainstream shampoos and conditioners, soaps, and even toothpastes contain these ingredients as foaming agents (in the case of sulfates) and preservatives (parabens).

 Other countries take a more cautious approach.
-The European Union bans or limits the use of 1,300+ ingredients in cosmetics and requires manufacturers to prove their products are safe before they hit the market.
+The European Union bans or limits the use of 1,300+ ingredients in cosmetic and personal care products such as eye shadow, bronzer, highlighters, and concealer.
+It requires manufacturers to prove their products are safe before they hit the market.
 Canada bans or restricts over 500 ingredients in cosmetics.
 The US restricts only 11, and leaves it up to manufacturers to ensure the safety of their products.
-This leaves the consumer with the responsibility of figuring out what’s safe and what’s not and checking labels before buying.
+This leaves the consumer with the responsibility of figuring out what’s safe and what’s not and checking ingredient lists before buying at their local drugstore or Sephora.

 Parabens have been banned in cosmetic products in the European Union since they’ve been shown to act as endocrine disruptors, meaning they mimic hormones, potentially causing reproductive harm.
 Sodium lauryl sulfate and sodium laureth sulfate are also banned in Europe because they are harsh and can irritate the skin and mouth - especially when they’re found in multiple products people use every day.
 In the US, both these ingredients are still widely used.